 A blue popup should be displayed at the bottom right of Premiere Pro, indicating if the sidecar has been updated/loaded or not found.

-Note : For now, the LUT feature is not saved or load by these buttons into the sidecar.
+Note : For now, the LUT feature is not saved or loaded by these buttons into the sidecar.

 In Premiere Pro effects, there are 2 ways of applying existing effect parameters to another.
 The "Copy/Paste" feature and the "Preset" feature.

-So in order to apply the parameters from one clip to another one :
+So in order to apply the parameters from one clip to another :

-Note : the available ISO List could differ from the clip you copy the params to the clip you paste them !
-In this case, if the ISO is not available in the second list, there will be blue popup which will appear at the bottom right of Premiere Pro, saying that ISO has been set to the lowest value possible under the original ISO value.
+Note : The clip you are pasting the source settings to might have a different ISO list available !
+If the ISO setting you copied from the first clip is not available in the clip you are pasting it to, there will be blue popup which will appear at the bottom right of Premiere Pro, saying that the ISO has been set to the lowest value possible under the original ISO value.

 If a sidecar is present next to the BRAW file when imported into Premiere Pro with BRAW Studio, or when an existing project is loaded, its values will be used in the "Decode Using : Camera Metadata" mode.
 But it change it if the Sidecar file is created, moved or deleted during the Premiere Pro session and after the braw file import.